DeViL303/MultiServer3-NautilusFork/README.md

 If you have the "Validate Files" option enabled in TAB 1 mapper tool it will automatically use HomeLuaC.exe to check all LUA files mapped for errors.

 ### Usage:
-- Drag LUA files or folders containing LUA files into the tool.
+- Drag LUA files or folders containing LUA files into the tools drag area.
 - It will scan all all sub folders recursively for LUA files and add all to the current task

 ### Options: